Riphah International University

-Riphah International University (رفاہ انٹرنیشنل یونیورسٹی) is a private university in Pakistan, chartered by the Federal Government of Pakistan in 2002.
+Riphah International University is a private university in Pakistan, chartered by the Federal Government of Pakistan in 2002.

 It is sponsored by the not-for-profit Islamic International Medical College Trust (IIMCT).
 The first project of the IIMCT was the Islamic International Medical College in Rawalpindi, established in 1996 by its founding managing trustee, Zulfiqar Ali Khan.
 The university has 14 constituent units and an overseas project, the RAK College of Dental Sciences, in the United Arab Emirates.
 The university is also working towards the establishment of a campus in Mauritius.

 Governance

 The president of Pakistan is the patron of the university.
 Zulfiqar Ali Khan was the founding chancellor and Hassan Muhammad Khan is the pro-chancellor of the university.
 Educationist Anis Ahmad is the founding vice-chancellor of the university.
 The board of governors and the academic council are the highest policy-making bodies of the university.
 The vice-chancellor is the chief executive and academic officer of the university.